 Getting your budget started

 The complexity of your budget will depend on the goals, objectives, and requirements outlined in your digital workplace plan.
-To help you get started, here are some key questions you should think about when building your budget:
+To help you get started, consider these key questions:

 - When do you want the digital workplace launched?